 2 to 3 years to complete the entire Barton System.
 So in just

 2 to 3 years, you can take a struggling student to the mid-ninth-grade

 level in reading, spelling, and basic writing.

-with mild dyslexia will complete the system sooner, while students
+with mild dyslexia may complete the system a bit faster, while students

 way a student can make faster progress is to be tutored more often.

 If a child can be tutored 3 or 4 times a week, they’ll complete

 details on the frequency and length of tutoring sessions, click